valkum/slick/README.md

 skins and options may lead to unpredictable layouts, get dirty yourself.

 Some default complex layout skins applied to desktop only, adjust for the mobile accordingly.
-The provided skins are very basic to support the layouts, it is not the module job to match your design requirements.
+The provided skins are very basic to support the necessary layouts.
+It is not the module job to match your design requirements.

 Optional skins:
 --------------
 - None
   Doesn't load any extra CSS other than the basic styles required by slick.
-  Skins defined by sub-modules fallback to the Skin defined at the optionset.
+  Skins defined by sub-modules fallback to those defined at the optionset.
   Re-save existing Optionset to disable the skin at all.
   If you are using individual slide layout, you may have to do the layouts yourself.
 - 3d back
   Adds 3d view with focal point at back, works best with 3 slidesToShow, centerMode, and caption below the slide.
+- Classic
+  Adds dark background color over white caption, only good for slider (single slide visible), not carousel (multiple slides visible), where small captions are placed over images, and animated based on their placement.
 - Full screen
   Works best with 1 slidesToShow.
 Use z-index layering > 8 to position elements over the slides, and place it at large regions.
 Currently only works with